Zokrates/ZoKrates/zokrates_book/src/reference/abi.md

 ## ABI specification

-When compiling a program, an ABI specification `abi.json` file is created and describes the interface of the program.
+When compiling a program, an ABI specification is generated and describes the interface of the program.

-In this example, the generate ABI specification is:
+In this example, the ABI specification is:

 ```json
 {